-All account balances as at 31 December 2012 have been pledged to secure the bank loans (note 18).
-Furthermore, cash inflows in the bank accounts are pledged to secure the bank loans (note 18).
+All account balances as at 31 December 2012 have been pledged to secure bank loans (note 19).
+Furthermore, cash inflows in the bank accounts are pledged to secure bank loans (note 19).

-The interest rate risk of the Group, related to cash and cash equivalents, is disclosed in note 26.
+The interest rate risk, encountered by the Company, related to cash and cash equivalents, is disclosed in note 27.

-17 Capital and reserves
+18 Capital and reserves

-Authorized capital of the Parent Company as at 31 December 2012 comprised 11,943,000 ordinary shares at par value of 1 LTL each.
+Authorized capital of the parent company as at 31 December 2012 and 2011 comprised 11,943,000 ordinary shares at par value of 1 LTL each.
 All shares are fully paid.